kyclark/gitbook-metagenomics/minimally_competent_bash_scripting.md

     85	echo "Finished $(date)"
 ```

-I must have an IN_DIR (lines 48-51), and it must be a directory (lines 53-56).
+The IN_DIR argument is required (lines 48-51), and it must be a directory (lines 53-56).
 If the user does not supply an OUT_DIR, I will create a reasonable default (line 6).
-One thing I love about bash is that I can call functions inside of strings, so OUT_DIR is a string (it's in double quotes) of the variable $PWD, the character "/", and the result of the function call to ```basename``` where I'm giving the optional second argument that I want removed from the first argument, and then the string "-out".
+One thing I love about bash is that I can call functions inside of strings, so OUT_DIR is a string (it's in double quotes) of the variable $PWD, the character "/", and the result of the function call to ```basename``` where I'm giving the optional second argument ".sh" that I want removed from the first argument, and then the string "-out".

 At line 60, I create a temporary file to hold the names of the files I need to process.
 A line 61, I look for the files in IN_DIR that need to be processed.
 You can read the manpage for ```find``` and think about what your scirpt might need to find (".fa" files greater than 0 bytes in size last modified since some date, etc.).
 At line 62, I call my ```lc``` (line count) function to see how many files I found.
 If I found more than 0 files (line 64), then I move ahead with processing.
 I check to see if the OUT_DIR needs to be created (lines 67-69), and then create a counter variable ("i") that I'll use to number the files as I process them.
-At line 72, I start a ```while``` loop to iterate over the input from redirecting *in* the temporary file holding the file names (line 77, ```< $FILES_LIST```).
-Line 74 is a "let" expression where I increment the "i" variable by one (```i++```), a ```printf``` to let the user know which file we're processing, then a simple command (```wc```) but where you might choose to BLAST the sequence file to a database of pathogens to determine how deadly the sample is.
+At line 72, I start a ```while``` loop to iterate over the input from redirecting *in* from the temporary file holding the file names (line 77, ```< $FILES_LIST```).
+Line 74 is a "let" expression where I increment the "i" variable by one (```i++```).
+Then a ```printf``` to let the user know which file we're processing, then a simple command (```wc```) but where you might choose to BLAST the sequence file to a database of pathogens to determine how deadly the sample is.
 When I'm done, I clean up the temp file (line 79).

 The alternate path when I find no input files (line 81-83) is to report that fact.
 Bracketing the main processing logic are "Started/Finished" statements so I can see how long my script took.
-When you start off, you will usually sit and watch your code run before you, but eventually you'll submit the your jobs to a queue where they will run when the resources become available.
+When you start your coding career, you will usually sit and watch your code run before you, but eventually you'll submit the your jobs to an HPC queue where they will be run for you on a separate machine when the resources become available.

 The above is, I would say, a minimally competent bash script.
-If you can understand everything in there, then you know enough to be dangerous and should move on to learning more powerful languages.
+If you can understand everything in there, then you know enough to be dangerous and should move on to learning more powerful languages -- like Perl!